 In the event of a corporate change in control resulting from, for example, a sale to, or merger with, another entity, we may transfer your personally identifiable information to the new party in control.

 Depending on the circumstances and applicable law, you may have the right to:

-If you wish to make a formal request for information we hold about you, you can contact us, at email@example.com.
+If you wish to make a formal request for information we hold about you, please email firstname.lastname@example.org.

 We ask that you keep your data as up-to-date as possible.
-Please let us know if any personally identifiable information that we hold needs to be updated by contacting firstname.lastname@example.org.
+Please let us know if any personally identifiable information that we hold needs to be updated please email email@example.com.